 Are you working on a group project and wondering how to keep organized and collaborate efficiently with other group members?
 Microsoft Teams at IU can help you with this!
-In this session, learn about the basics of collaborating in Microsoft Teams at IU, as well as how to use the Tasks app inside Microsoft Teams at IU to help with project management.
+In this session, learn about the basics of collaborating in Microsoft Teams at IU.

 About this session